Wizcorp/phonegap-facebook-plugin/README.md

 This plugin is not actively maintained anymore since March 2019.

+**IT IS NOT RECEIVING SECURITY UPDATES AND YOU MIGHT BE ADDING HARMFUL CODE TO YOUR PROJECT.**

-Please check out https://github.com/cordova-plugin-facebook-connect/cordova-plugin-facebook-connect for an active fork.
+Please check out [cordova-plugin-facebook-connect](https://github.com/cordova-plugin-facebook-connect/cordova-plugin-facebook-connect) for an active fork.
 This repo is conserved for archival purposes only.